 The program begins with the fifth semester at our Portland, Maine Campus, followed by 78 weeks of clinical rotations at U.S. and Canadian teaching hospitals.
 Clinical rotations are split into 48 weeks of core rotations and 30 weeks of electives.

 Students work both in the classroom and in local clinical settings in Portland—including hospitals and outpatient clinics—where they are further immersed in clinical medicine.
-The latter part of the semester also includes intensive USMLE Step 1 preparation from Kaplan.
+The semester also includes an intensive USMLE Step 1 preparation course from Kaplan.

 After passing USMLE Step 1, students transition into their core clinical rotations.
 Every student takes the same six core rotations—Internal Medicine, Surgery, Pediatrics, Obstetrics/Gynecology, Psychiatry, and Family Medicine—at one of our affiliated hospitals in the U.S. and Canada.